HogFillet/fake-bobby-david-site/README.md

 ## 📋 Educational Purpose

-This site demonstrates several common signs of fraudulent healthcare websites:
+This site also demonstrates several common signs of fraudulent healthcare websites:

 1. Unqualified "experts" with dubious credentials
 2. Exaggerated claims and statistics